-Where to stay in Guadalajara for tourists? for nightlife, sightseeing?
-In this post, we will be looking at the best areas to stay in Guadalajara (include map and video), the advantage and disadvantage of each area, safest area to stay in Guadalajara.
+Where to stay in Guadalajara for tourists?
+In this post, we will be looking at the best areas to stay in Guadalajara (include map and video), safest areas to stay in Guadalajara.

 Settled in 1542, Mexico’s second-largest metropolis, Guadalajara is the capital of the state of Jalisco.
 Guadalajara is the ideal base to explore Lake Chapala, Mexico’s biggest freshwater lake and tequila-producing region with fields of blue agave plants, a Unesco World Heritage Site.